czakon/CarND-LaneLines-P1/writeup.md

 ![alt text][image_final]

 ###2.
 Identify potential shortcomings with your current pipeline
+The first step is to select only the white and the yellow colors in the image.
+Because white is the optical combination of red, green, and blue, but yellow is only the combination of red and green, I remove all of the blue from my image.
+To make this cut I have implemented a function called `color_selection`.
+The final image looks likes this:

+![alt text][image_cs]

 One potential shortcoming would be what would happen when ...